takuto-okuno-riken/dirsca/README.md

 ##
 <b>Demo 2</b><br>
-The second demo shows performing directional (-d option) and non-directional (-n option) SCA of full voxel (-f option, 4mm isotropic cube) with pre-processed human resting state fMRI image (standard MNI space) files.<br>
+The second demo shows performing directed (-d option) and undirected (-n option) SCA of full voxel (-f option, 4mm isotropic cube) with pre-processed human resting state fMRI image (standard MNI space) files.<br>
 First 10 frames are removed, gaussian kernel smoothing (FWHM=3.4 voxels each) is applied, Global Mean (GM) and aCompCor nuisance factor removal is applied for denoising process.
 Parallel processing is used for the calculation with 10 working pools.<br>